codetalker7/dotfiles/README.md

 # GNOME settings

-I use the [Meslo Nerd Font](https://github.com/romkatv/powerlevel10k#fonts) (for `powerlevel10k`) and the [`Ubunto Mono Nerd Font`](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/UbuntuMono).
+I use the  [Ubunto Mono Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/UbuntuMono) (for `powerlevel10k`) and the [Meslo Nerd Font](https://github.com/romkatv/powerlevel10k#fonts).
 Configuration is stored in `gterminal.preferences`.
 Use the following command to save the preferences.

 ```shell
 dconf dump /org/gnome/terminal/ > ~/gterminal.preferences